GadzeFinance/native-minting-bot/README.md

     pnpm install
     ```

 2. **Set Environment Variables**: add the `PRIVATE_KEY` for the EOA assiocated with the bot and the `ALCHEMY_KEY` to an `.env` file.
-The values are stored in github secrets for GitHub Actions to access.
+The values are stored in GitHub Secrets for GitHub Actions to access.

 4. **Compile and Run**: Compile the TypeScript code and run the bot using:
     ```sh